 Attaching the new dental crown is the final step to replacing a single tooth.
 The permanent tooth consists of a new porcelain crown that is placed and bonded for life.
 No additional treatment is needed following placement.

 You should expect the new tooth to fit and function just like a natural tooth.
 Do your usual dental hygiene to keep the tooth and gum around the dental implant clean.

 Our multiple tooth replacement is one of several dental implant options available.
+The multiple tooth replacement may be a better option than a traditional bridge, depending on your needs.
 Consult your dentist to find out which option will work best for your situation.